mgit3/ZSHrc/README.md

 Use the "mainFile.py" to run:

-  os.system("bash speedTest.sh") --> to collect data about your internet speed. os.system("python3 populatingSpeedtest.py") --> populate the database with the new data os.system("python3 dash_plotly.py") --> vizualize the models in the dashboard
+-os.system("bash speedTest.sh") --> to collect data about your internet speed.

+-os.system("python3 populatingSpeedtest.py") --> populate the database with the new data

+-os.system("python3 dash_plotly.py") --> vizualize the models in the dashboard

 To see the dashboard access this address "http://127.0.0.1:8050/" in your web-browser.